ABOUT US

 Gabriel Ong, DPsych (ClinPsych)

-SingaporeGabriel is a Principal Psychologist and Deputy Director with the Psychological and Correctional Rehabilitation Division (PCRD) of the Singapore Prison Service (SPS).
-Concurrently, he is Senior Assistant Director with the Resilience, Safety and Security Psychology Branch (RSSP) of the Home Team Behavioural Sciences Centre (HTBSC), Ministry of Home Affairs.
-Gabriel’s primary roles at SPS include overseeing correctional research, programme design and evaluation, and operational psychology, in order to inform and ensure the formulation of evidence-based correctional policies and practices.
-Prior to this, he was involved in forensic risk assessment and offender rehabilitation, specifically in the area of sexual and violent offending.
-Gabriel’s primary roles at the HTBSC include overseeing research on issues such as social and community resilience, in order to support policy and operations on issues of national security.
+SingaporeGabriel is Principal Psychologist with the Central Narcotics Bureau (CNB), Singapore, where he oversees the provision of psychological services to enhance the operational and organisational effectiveness of the CNB.
+Prior to this, he was Deputy Director with the Psychological and Correctional Rehabilitation Division (PCRD) of the Singapore Prison Service (SPS), where he oversaw correctional research, programme design and evaluation, and operational psychology, in order to inform and ensure the formulation of evidence-based correctional policies and practices.
+His previous correctional experiences include involvement in forensic risk assessment and offender rehabilitation, specifically in the area of sexual and violent offending.
 A clinical psychologist by training, Gabriel is also an adjunct lecturer with Nanyang Technological University, Singapore.

 Frank Porporino, Ph.D.